 Ji-Young Lim, our visitor from South Korea

-During a recent trip around the Western states I had occasion to visit my good friend in Las Vegas, Michael Stuben, who owns the server that hosts this website.
-His girl friend had just returned from teaching music at Fresno state college in CA. She is from South Korea and had befriended a music student from South Korea.
+During a trip in 2006, around the Western states, I had occasion to visit my good friend in Las Vegas, Michael Stuben, who owns the server that hosts this website.
+His girlfriend had just returned from teaching music at Fresno state college in CA. She is from South Korea and had befriended a music student, Ji Young, from South Korea.
 Since the school year had ended, Ji-Young was taking some of her time to visit before going back home.

 I asked why she didn’t travel around.
 It is not part of her culture for single women to travel alone.
 I explained that she had a great opportunity to travel and see this country.
 I invited her to visit us, as we loved to entertain foreign visitors.
-This idea was rather scary and finally with the encouragement of her friends and me, she decided to do it.
-What she didn’t know was that I could get her high quality invitations via my various friends on the Internet.
+This idea was rather scary.
+Her Korean teacher warned her against the idea.
+Michael assured her that she would be safe, so she decided to do it.
+What she didn’t know was that I could get her high-quality invitations via my wide network.

 Her travel plan

-For now it is very simple.
 She got this wonderful invitation to go to a jazz festival with a BMW family in Missoula, MT.
-She is out of time for this area.
-After Sunday she will make her way towards Seattle, WA.
-There she has a great invite by another BMW family and also knows a woman in Seattle.
-From there she will make her way down the coast.
-Any suggestions, or offers?
+Sunday, she will make her way toward Seattle, WA.
+There she has a great invite from another BMW family and also knows a woman in Seattle.
+From there, she will make her way down the coast.

 Basically, she has two weeks to travel.
-She is on quite limited funds, but we suggest that she do her best to see our fine country and meet some very nice people.
+She is with quite limited funds, but we suggest that she do her best to see our fine country and meet some very nice people.

 More pictures to follow as she travels around the West.